cozytony/defi-risk-book/src/self-custody-layer.md

 # Self custody

-Taking custody of your crypto assets (self custody) offers complete control of your financial property but comes with the considerable risk of losing your stuff.
+Taking custody of your crypto assets (self custody) offers complete control of your financial property but comes with the considerable risk of losing your assets.
 In this post, we'll answer five questions to understand how to self-custody safely.

 1. What needs protecting
 2. What is the potential threat